-Window Recommended Action Install The Install window displays status information while the product is being installed.
+Window Recommended Action Select Database Management Option Select one of the following, then click Next : Use Grid Control for Database Management if you have Oracle Enterprise Manager installed.
+Use Database Control for Database Management.
+Optionally, select Enable Email Notifications and then enter the outgoing SMTP server and e-mail address.
+Specify Database File Storage Option Select one of the following, then click Next. • File System : Specify the database file location.
+Automatic Storage Management (ASM) Specify Backup and Select one of the following, then click Next.
+Recovery Options Do not enable Automated backups Enable Automated Backups: Specify the recovery area storage location and backup job credentials Specify Database Schema Enter and confirm passwords for the privileged database accounts, then click Next.
+Passwords Note: Optionally, you can use the same password for all accounts.
+However, Oracle recommends that you specify a different password for each account.
+You must remember the passwords that you specify.
+Summary Review the information displayed, then click Install .
+Install The Install window displays status information while the product is being installed.
 Configuration Assistants The Configuration Assistants window displays status information for the configuration assistants that configure the software and create a database.
 After Oracle Database Configuration Assistant finishes, review the information on the window.
 Make a note of the following information: Enterprise Manager URL Database creation log file location Global Database Name System Identifier (SID) Server parameter file name and location Click OK to continue or click Password Management to unlock accounts and set passwords.
 End of Installation The configuration assistants configure several Web-based applications, including Oracle Enterprise Manager Database Control.
 This window displays the URLs configured for these applications.
 Make a note of the URLs used.
 The port numbers used in these URLs are recorded in the following file: ORACLE_BASE\ORACLE_HOME\install\portlist.ini To exit from Oracle Universal Installer, click Exit , then click Yes .
 Oracle Enterprise Manager Database Control displays in a Web browser.

-Table 3-1 (Continued)Oracle Universal Installer Windows
+Table 4-1 (Continued)Oracle Universal Installer Windows